 WHAT IS A CAMPAIGN FEASIBILITY STUDY?

 Serving as the starting point for many campaigns and projects, the feasibility study or feasibility analysis determines an organization’s fundraising capacity.
-Under the direction of The Hodge Group’s Principal, we will help produce a preliminary case statement, select key community leaders and potential donors to interview, and assess your community’s giving potential.
+Under the direction of The Hodge Group’s CEO, we will help produce a preliminary case statement, select key community leaders and potential donors to interview, and assess your community’s giving potential.
 Final recommendations are presented to stakeholders through both oral and formal written reports.

 The feasibility study might also examine technical aspects of the project to determine if such technology can be integrated easily into an organization's existing structures.
 Organizations must be selective about what projects they're willing to fund, weighing the long- and short-term benefits for embracing or opposing any particular initiative.